 You can’t produce more time, but you can get more out of your time

 - Everyone has the same amount of time, so you can’t really manage time.
 Instead, you manage energy.
 If you have more energy for a day, you can accomplish for and thus get more out of a day.
 So the mindset of keeping the energy and not to get tired so quickly is important.
 Proper ways to maintain energy level – exercise regularly, take a short break from time to time, etc. Things like coffee are tactics only that try to override the natural body rhythm.
 So focus on the fundamentals.

 Move away from a checklist, go with Calendar

-- Stay away from a to-do-List, and go with calendar.
-While to-do-list keeps a clear view what needs to be done, it doesn’t say when it needs to be done especially when so many other things are happening everyday.
-As a result, you’d often have a long list of things that’s seating their forever and never get done.
+- Stay away from a to-do-List, and go with the calendar.
+While to-do-list keeps a clear view of what needs to be done, it doesn’t say when it needs to be done especially when so many other things are happening every day.
+As a result, you’d often have a long list of things that are seating their forever and never get done.
 That makes people feel stressed as they still have so many things pending.
 Instead, using calendar set aside the needed time for the tasks, when it comes, you focus on that thing over that period and everything else is secondary.
 Even if you have a lot of things to be accomplished, you won’t feel as worried because you know you have put aside time for it down the road to get it going.
-Calendar gives you a much more holistic view in your days and life.
+The calendar gives you a much more holistic view in your days and life.
 Always arrange tasks with a calendar view.